Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 and creates a simple classifier type $c : S_1, \ldots, S_s$.

 Supertype specifiers are used to create inheritance relation between the declared type and the specified supertype.
-You can use classes and interfaces as supertypes, but not objects.
+You can use classes and interfaces as supertypes, but not objects or inner classes.

 > Note: if supertype specifiers are absent, the declared type is considered to be implicitly derived from `kotlin.Any`.